-The dirty box will contain items such as your sharps container, lab transport bag, and items that need to be transported back to the office for cleaning and disinfection.
+The dirty box will contain items such as your sharps container, lab transport bag, and items that need to be transported back to the office for cleaning (such as telemonitor equipment and scales).

 Supplies stored in the car need to be checked on a regular basis (monthly, at a minimum, and more often when possible) to make sure they are safe for use (such as expiration dates and integrity of packaging).
 Always check supply dates and integrity before using supplies with a client.